New Shooter Information

 Once you decide on the gun that you want, you will need some additional items as well for your new firearm.
 Here is a small checklist for the essentials to get you going:

-Training - this will help you to get the learn how to safely handle a firearm and will give you confidence handling your firearm.
-You will want to learn the fundamentals of shooting from someone that has taken the time to become an instructor and has experience training someone with your skill set.
-Training will also help you to understand what you want to look for when purchasing a new hand gun.
+Training - this will help you to learn how to safely handle a firearm and will give you confidence in handling your firearm.
+You will want to learn the fundamentals of shooting from someone who has taken the time to become an instructor and has experience training someone with your skill set.
+Training will also help you to understand what you want to look for when purchasing a new handgun.
 It is recommended to take at least one class before you purchase a firearm.
-Purchasing a gun without training is like purchasing a car with never being behind the wheel.
+Purchasing a gun without training is like purchasing a car without ever being behind the wheel.